Grand Annual: 2000s

 The race from 2017 to 2021 was noteworthy for the battles between Gold Medals and Zed Em.
 From 2012 to 2021 Gold Medals appeared at the May Carnival every year expect 2013 when he was being targeted at South Australian Derby.
 Zed Em began his career in the care of master Kiwi horseman Kevin “Dummy” Myers who regularly sent him to Australia for feature steeplechases.
-The two's rivalry began in 2017 Briley Steeplechase won by Zed Em, Gold Medals finished sixth but in the Australian Steeplechase at Sandown Gold Medlas won beating Zed Em neither horses ran in the 2017 Annual.
+The two's rivalry began in 2017 Briley Steeplechase won by Zed Em, Gold Medals finished sixth but in the Australian Steeplechase at Sandown Gold Medals won beating Zed Em neither horses ran in the 2017 Annual.
 In 2018 Gold Medals beat Zed Em in the Briley then his connections elected to run him.
 In a classic race Gold Medals was near the rear of the field for much of the race.
 Zed Em had raced keenly and rolled to the front in Brierly paddock the first time.
 Clayton Douglas gradually brought Gold Medals into the race after the field turned right and joined Zed Em over the last fence.
 Gold Medals was carrying 69.5 kg to Zed Em's 65.5 kg.
 In a great battle up the straight Gold Medals won by 0.1 lengths.
 In 2019 Zed Em turned the tables on his rival, scoring a three-length win from Gold Medals.
 In his past 13 jumps starts Zed Em had won nine steeplechases and finished second four times.
 Zed Em's winning weight of 70 kg is the heaviest impost carried to victory in the Annual since The Feline carried 11st 7 lb (73 kg) in 1950.